vined-underscore/VBot/README.md

 # Selfbot info
 - `93` commands
 - `7` categories
-- The version is `3.0` because it used to be private
+- The versions start from `3.0` because it used to be private

 ## How to setup:
 - Download Python